sid-lakhani/dcom/README.md

     └── tsconfig.json
 ```

+## Future Scope

+As the project evolves, several features and enhancements can be introduced to improve functionality, security, and user experience.
+Here are some potential future developments:

+#### Security Enhancements
+- **End-to-End Encryption (E2EE):** Implement AES or RSA encryption to ensure secure message exchange.
+- **Self-Destructing Messages:** Allow users to send messages that automatically delete after a set time.

+#### **Feature Enhancements**
+- **Private Chat Rooms with Invite Codes:** Users can create personal chat rooms and generate unique codes to invite others.
+- **File Sharing:** Enable users to send and receive images, videos, and documents.
+- **Voice & Video Chat:** Integrate WebRTC for real-time voice and video communication.

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Whether it’s fixing bugs, optimizing performance, or adding new features, every contribution helps improve DCOM.

+1. Check the [Future Scope](#future-scope) – See if there's an existing feature planned that you’d like to work on, or propose a new one.
-1. Fork the repository
+2. Fork the repository
-2. Create your feature branch (`git checkout -b feature`)
+3. Create your feature branch (`git checkout -b feature-name`)
-3. Commit your changes (`git commit -m 'Added some amazing feature'`)
+4. Commit your changes (`git commit -m 'Added some amazing feature'`)
-4. Push to the branch (`git push origin feature`)
+5. Push to the branch (`git push origin feature-name`)
-5. Open a Pull Request
+6. Open a Pull Request

 ## License